 Year 2 will allow you to build on this foundation, as you develop advanced skills in web programming, study visual communication and work on real industry briefs.
 You’ll also develop your research skills and choose from a range of optional modules to tailor your studies according to your own interests and career plans.
-You could study media policy, PR, motion graphics, digital storytelling and colour science among many other topics.
+You could study media policy, digital storytelling, video games, motion graphics and design among many other topics.

 By your final year you’ll have the skills and knowledge to produce a substantial piece of independent project work, either applying your research skills to complete a dissertation on a media-related topic of your choice, or developing your own digital media product, service or campaign, from initial pitch through to finished product.